joshrogers857/faaversion6/README.md

 # README

-Code for the CS31620 FAA (Feline Adoption Agency) app, version 1.
+Code for the CS31620 FAA (Feline Adoption Agency) app, version 2.
+This is currently in development.
+Please don't use.

 This is a Kotlin project.

-This is version 1 developed by students in workshop 7
+This is version 2 developed by students in workshop 8.

-This has package structure, material Design Theme styling, the use of a Toolbar.
+This adds navigation drawer, bottom navigation bar and uses Navigation UI framework to navigate to two empty fragments.